shakeel-faiz/FF/04Apr-15/jfif.md

 As time went on, C-Cube changed and eventually split into several companies, losing interest in maintaining the JFIF document.
 By 2009, to preserve it, Ecma International and the Joint Photographic Experts Group (ITU-T/ISO/IEC) took over.
 They officially published it in 2009 to ensure it wasn't forgotten.
 It was later standardized by ITU-T in 2011 and by ISO/IEC in 2013.
 These new versions mainly made editorial improvements, but the technical details stayed the same.

+## FAQs

+### What is JFIF?

+JFIF (JPEG File Interchange Format) is a format for JPEG files that includes additional metadata to ensure compatibility across different devices and software.
+It doesn't affect the image quality compared to standard JPEG.

+### Why is my JPEG a JFIF?

+Your JPEG might be labeled as JFIF because JFIF is a common format for JPEG images that includes specific metadata for better compatibility.
+Many JPEG files use JFIF headers to ensure they display correctly across various platforms.

+### Is JFIF better than JPEG?

+There is no difference in image quality between JFIF and JPEG.
+JFIF is essentially a variant of JPEG with added metadata for compatibility.

+### How to view JFIF files on Android?

+1.  **Gallery Apps:** Most modern Android devices can open JFIF files directly in the default Gallery app or Google Photos.
+2.  **File Manager Apps:** Use a file manager app like Files by Google to locate and open the JFIF file.
+3.  **Image Viewer Apps:** Download third-party apps from the Google Play Store such as Photo Viewer or Xodo PDF Reader & Editor that support JFIF files.

+### How to open a JFIF file?

+1.  **Image Viewers:** Use built-in tools like Windows Photo Viewer or macOS Preview.
+2.  **Image Editors:** Software like Adobe Photoshop, GIMP, or Paint.NET can open and edit JFIF files.
+3.  **Web Browsers:** Drag and drop the JFIF file into a web browser (e.g. Chrome, Firefox) to view the image.
+4.  **Conversion Tools:** Convert the JFIF file to a more common format like JPEG or PNG using online converters or software tools.

+### How can I convert JFIF to JPG?

+1.  **Online Converters:** Use websites like Convertio or Online Convert to upload your file and select JPG as the output format.
+2.  **Image Editors:** Open the JFIF file in software like Photoshop or GIMP and save or export it as a JPG.
+3.  **Built-in Tools:** Use Windows Paint or macOS Preview to open and save the file as JPG.

+### How can I convert JFIF to PDF?

+1.  **Online Converters:** Websites like Smallpdf or ILovePDF can convert JFIF files to PDF.
+Upload the file and download the PDF.
+2.  **Image Editors:** Use software like Adobe Photoshop or GIMP to open the JFIF file and export or save it as a PDF.
+3.  **Built-in Tools:** On Windows, open the JFIF file in Paint and use "Microsoft Print to PDF" as the printer.
+On macOS, open the file in Preview and choose File > Export as PDF.

+### How to convert JFIF to PNG?

+1.  **Online Converters:** Websites like Convertio or Online Convert allow you to upload a JFIF file and choose PNG as the output format.
+2.  **Image Editing Software:** Open the JFIF file in Adobe Photoshop or GIMP and export or save it as a PNG.
+3.  **Built-in Tools:** Use Windows Paint or macOS Preview to open and save or export the file as a PNG.